Lockheed Martin F-35 Lightning II procurement: Belgium

 In March 2018, leaked documents from the Belgian Ministry of Defence supposedly indicated that the Belgian Air Component leadership had long been making preparations to procure the F-35, after a promise was made to NATO about its procurement in 2013, without informing Belgium's political leaders.
 According to some, the procurement procedure was modified to give the F-35 an advantage and it was expected to win the competition by a wide margin.
 In April 2018 the leaked documents were discussed in a much publicized parliamentary hearing during which it became clear that at least some of the documents had been taken out of context.
 In May 2019, new documents surfaced that added to the theory that the competition was biased.
 These documents soon turned out to be fabricated.

 In June 2018, despite earlier claims by a spokesperson of the Minister of Defence that the F-16 replacement program was going ahead as planned, the Belgian government decided to delay the decision until October and began reconsidering the option of purchasing Dassault Rafale fighters, as well as upgrading their existing fleet of aircraft.

 On 25 October 2018, Belgium officially selected the offer for 34 F-35As to replace the current fleet of around 54 F-16s.
 In the accompanied news conference, government officials stated that the decision to select the F-35 over the Eurofighter Typhoon came down to the price, and later stated that "The offer from the Americans was the best in all seven evaluation criteria".
 The total purchasing price for the aircraft and its support until 2030 totaled €4 billion, €600 million cheaper than the initially budgeted €4.6 billion.
 First deliveries are scheduled to take place in 2023.

 In March 2019, Belgium's independent parliamentary watchdog concluded that the competition had been conducted in a fair and transparent way.
 A December 2019 audit from the same parliamentary watchdog concluded that the F-16 was becoming increasingly hard and costly to maintain, casting serious doubt over the once proposed option to extend their service lives.

 In April 2020, the first official contract for the procurement of the F-35 was signed, with deliveries scheduled to begin in 2023.

+In June 2025, the Belgian government De Wever decided that Belgium will purchase additional F-35As.
+They talked of 21 additional aircraft.
+Due to budgetary challenges, the final number of additional F-35s will be reduced to 11 aircraft.
+That brings the total fleet to 45 F-35As.